Firebase Extensions help you deploy functionality to your app quickly with pre-packaged solutions.

 Explore Extensions Hub Learn how to install an extension Learn how to build your own extension

 |Reduce time spent on development, maintenance, and growth|

 Since an extension is a packaged solution, all you do is install and configure the extension.

 With extensions, you don't spend time researching, writing, and debugging the code that implements functionality or automates a task for your app or project.

-Explore the collection of official Firebase extensions to find solutions for your app or project.
+Explore Extensions Hub to find solutions for your app or project.

 |Built to be configurable and reusable||

 Each installed instance of an extension is unique.

 You specify configuration values for the extension that are unique for your app, project, or use case.
 Depending on what the extension does, these values could be almost anything: a Cloud Firestore path, image dimensions, or a GitHub URL.